A large and bustling seaport, Malaga city is Andalucias’ second city, (after Seville).

 Located on the Costa Del Sol, Malaga is surrounded by beaches, the most lively of which is La Malagueta.
 The tourist bus also makes this beach one of its stops.

-Here you can indulge in all types of water sports and a vist to the beach would not be complete without samplying the beach bars (chiringuitos).
+Here you can indulge in all types of water sports and a visit to the beach would not be complete without samplying the beach bars (chiringuitos).

 The typical menu at these beach bars consist of freshly cooked fish in addition to paella and seafood of all types.